 Serve with rice or mashed potatoes.

-You don't like to cook yourself, but prefer to go out for African food?
-Then we have some restaurant recommendations for you here, where you can eat well in Africa.
+You don't like cooking yourself, but would rather go out for African food?
+Then we have some restaurant recommendations for you where you can eat good African food.

 Shakshuka Recipe Prepare a delicious breakfast with this Shakshuka recipe.
-This dish has been on our list of tomato recipes for a long time.
+This dish has been on our list of recipes with tomatoes for a very long time.
 However, we cooked it ourselves for the first time this week.
-Our tomato plants in the garden are still bearing fruit.
+Our tomato plants in the garden are still producing fruit.
 The fresher we eat them, the better they are.
 The dish is light and tastes delicious.
 Plus, it's quick to prepare.
 Just right for us.
-Because our photo on Instagram is so popular with you, we are now introducing you to the recipe.
+Because our photo on Instagram was so well received by you, we are now presenting the recipe to you here.
 Shakshuka comes from North African cuisine.
-It is not known exactly where it was first prepared.
+We don't know exactly where it was first prepared.
 Tomatoes are not native to Africa or Europe, but only came across the Atlantic from South America during the voyages of discovery.
-The explorers always had plants and spices from the unknown regions of the world on board on their ships.
-So it makes sense to assume that the dish was first cooked in the Maghreb countries.
+The explorers always carried plants and spices from unknown regions of the world on board their ships.
+Therefore, it makes sense to assume that the dish was first cooked in the Maghreb countries.
 According to Wikipedia, it probably originated in Tunisia and Algeria and eventually migrated via Egypt to Israel.
-Tunisian and Maghreb Jews introduced it to Israel.
-There it is now considered the Israeli national dish.
-The tomato and egg dish is popular for breakfast.
-We also think it's great for a light lunch or dinner.
-With this Shakshuka recipe it is very easy to prepare.
-How to prepare ingredients ...
+Tunisian and Maghreb Jews had introduced it to Israel.
+Today it is considered Israel's national dish.
+The dish made from tomatoes and eggs is often eaten for breakfast.
+We think it's also great for a light lunch or dinner.
+This Shakshuka recipe is definitely very easy to prepare.
+This is how you prepare...

 Chakalaka recipe from South Africa This Chakalaka recipe in its current form probably originated in the kitchens of the townships and mining settlements in and around Johannesburg in South Africa.
-The court is still quite new.
-It is said to have originated in the hostels where the men stayed in the townships.
-There lived the miners who worked in the gold mines around Johannesburg.
-They are said to have thrown their ingredients together to cook a vegetable stew.
-They served this with corn pap, a porridge made from corn.
-This one is also known as Mielie Pap.
+The dish is still fairly new in South African cuisine.
+It is said that it was created in the hostels where the men lived in the townships.
+The miners who worked in the gold mines around Johannesburg lived there.
+They are said to have diced their ingredients together to cook a vegetable stew.
+They also served corn “Pap”, a porridge made from corn.
+This is also known as Mielie Pap.
 The workers in the hostels had little money at their disposal.
 Therefore, there were no fixed ingredients for the dish.
-This recipe can also be used to make good use of leftovers.
-Where does the Chakalaka dish come from?
-It is not known exactly where the name came from.
+You can therefore also use the recipe to use up leftovers.
+History of the Chakalaka recipe from South Africa?
+We don't know exactly where the name comes from.
 Some say it comes from the Bantu language Setswana.
-Others say it means "fast and tasteful".
-Others think it comes from the Zulu language and means something like "something that was hacked together".
+Others say it means "quick and tasteful."
+Others think it comes from the Zulu language and means something like “something that has been chopped together”.
 Still others claim it comes from Fanagalo, the language of the miners around Johannesburg.
-There are also versions that differ in spelling.
+There are also versions that differ in the spelling.
 One reads Chakka Lakka as well as Shakalaka.
 However, the name Chakalaka has spread internationally.
 I have also read about a Tschakka Lakka recipe.
-The Chakalaka dish definitely comes from the kitchens of the workers in the townships...
+The dish Chakalaka definitely comes from the kitchens...

 In the Afro Cafe in Salzburg you can eat like in South Africa, I've wanted that for a long time.
 Again and again I am gripped by the longing for the countries that I have traveled to in the course of my life.
 Habits are formed, friendships are made that last for years.
 You get to know restaurants and dishes that tempt you again and again.
 This is exactly what happened to me in the townships of South Africa.
 Actually, places that I initially entered with shyness.
 On the one hand, because I still remembered the reports from our media about the acts of violence from the apartheid era, and I didn't know what to expect.
 And on the other hand, because I don't like to just look into the cooking pots of strangers without an invitation.
 But that's exactly what you do when you visit a shebeen in South Africa.
 Enjoy Salzburg actively with workshops, cooking courses and gourmet experiences* Eat like in a shebeen A shebeen is a pub set up in a residential building in the townships.
 The landlady is often a mother who has to feed a number of children on her own.
 So she simply turns her living room and yard into a restaurant where she serves food to her neighbors every day.
 Cooked it myself, of course.
 There is usually a lot of love in the equipment.
 It may be simple, but with ingenuity and manual work it makes ...